marcodebug/100xft/README.md

 ## Overview

-100XFT is Morocco's first proprietary trading firm, built in Tangier and designed to empower traders worldwide.
+100XFT is Morocco's first proprietary trading firm, designed to empower traders worldwide.
 We offer elite trading challenges across Forex, Crypto, and Futures markets with up to 90% profit splits and no profit caps on funded accounts.

 ## 🚀 Features